Kut-hal or Kat-hal ki Rasedar Sabji

 Cut jack-fruit into thick slices and take a thick layer of skin off, leaving approximately 1/2 cm. smooth, white flesh over the white fibrous part.
 Often grocers will do this for you, specially in India.

-Heat oil in a wok and deep fry these pieces, until golden brown.
+Heat oil in a wok and deep fry these pieces, until light golden brown.
 Keep aside.*

 Wash and peel onions, ginger and garlic and grind together in a food processor or chop finely by hand.